openedx-unsupported/edx-analytics-dashboard/docs/en_us/dashboard/source/enrollment/Demographics_Gender.rst

 Researching an Unanticipated Disparity
 ===============================================

-Not long before launch, the team for a programming MOOC checked the demographics for the students who had enrolled.
-They were completely surprised by the extent of the gender imbalance, which was far more acute than they had ever seen in their on-campus version of the class.
+Not long before launch, the team for a math MOOC checked the demographics for the students who had enrolled.
+They were surprised to observe a gender imbalance that was far more acute than they had ever seen in their on-campus version of the class.

 The team looked into possible contributing factors, and realized that the audiences of the journal articles and blog posts that had been written about